AlexSussex/WebProjects/README.md

 # WebProjects

-This repository is a portofolio that stores a few examples of basic scholar projects regarding HTML, CSS, JavaScript (and PHP).
+This repository is a portofolio that stores a few examples of basic scholar projects with respect to HTML, CSS, JavaScript (and PHP).